16 Things Sleep Doctors Wish You Knew About Snoring

 Sleep apnea can hurt your teeth

-All that snoring can lead to grinding, according to Gene Sambataro, DDS, author of the book Stop the Snore: Dental Solutions for Healthy Sleep.
-He explains, “Sleep apnea sufferers may awake with sensitive teeth or tight jaw muscles.
-It happens because the breathing airway is obstructed.
-The National Sleep Foundation found that about one in four people with obstructive sleep apnea grinds their teeth at night.”
+All that snoring can lead to grinding, according to Gene Sambataro, DDS, author of Stop the Snore: Dental Solutions for Healthy Sleep.
+He explains, "Sleep apnea sufferers may awake with sensitive teeth or tight jaw muscles.
+It happens because the breathing airway is obstructed."
+The National Sleep Foundation found that about one in four people with obstructive sleep apnea grinds their teeth at night.
 Consider these 10 home remedies for sleep apnea.

 Snoring can ruin your day

-“If your spouse is snoring and you can no longer get the sleep you need, if you’re falling asleep at the wheel, if you’re dragging yourself through the day, then your health may be compromised by a sleeping disorder,” Dr. Sambataro says.
-“And that’s something that’s going to have long-term consequences if not addressed soon.”
-Learn about the 12 sleep disorders you need to know about that aren’t sleep apnea.
+There are so many ways that snoring can mess up your daily life.
+"If your spouse is snoring and you can no longer get the sleep you need, if you're falling asleep at the wheel, if you're dragging yourself through the day, then your health may be compromised by a sleeping disorder," Dr. Sambataro says.
+"And that's something that's going to have long-term consequences if not addressed soon."
+Learn about the 12 sleep disorders that aren't sleep apnea.

 It's a dental issue

 While your first instinct might be to call your primary care physician to handle any breathing problems, that may not be the best first step, says Dr. Rosenthal.
 "Since the tongue and jaws fall under the domain of dentistry, obstructive sleep apnea can be treated by dentists," he says.
 A doctor might prescribe a CPAP (Continuous Positive Air Pressure) machine with a mask blowing air into your nose all night.
 "Oral appliances for OSA are now considered as good as CPAP in the treatment of mild to moderate OSA," Dr. Rosenthal says.
 "Oral appliances are an acceptable treatment of severe OSA in patients who can not tolerate CPAP."
 Here are 7 great things that could happen once you get a CPAP machine.